alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alaio.cdt.md

 # ALAIO.CDT (Contract Development Toolkit)
 ## Version : 1.7.0

-ALAIO.CDT is a toolchain for WebAssembly (WASM) and set of tools to facilitate smart contract development for the ALAIO platform.
-In addition to being a general purpose WebAssembly toolchain, [ALAIO]() specific optimizations are available to support building ALAIO smart contracts.
+While ALAIO.CDT is a toolchain for WebAssembly (WASM) and set of tools to facilitate smart contract development for the ALAIO platform, it in addition [ALAIO]() has specific optimizations that are available to support building ALAIO smart contracts.
 This new toolchain is built around [Clang 7](), which means that ALAIO.CDT has the most currently available optimizations and analyses from LLVM, but as the WASM target is still considered experimental, some optimizations are incomplete or not available.

 ## New Introductions